Genetic load

 Substitution load (cost of selection)

 Haldane observed in 1957 that for a beneficial allele to sweep, individuals with alternative alleles must die (or forgo fertility), and that this imposes a speed limit to adaptation.
-We are working to clarify a complex set of concepts around this idea of "selective deaths" (see panel A in figure below), including the need to account for finite reproductive excess (panel C) (Matheson et al. 2023).
+We clarified a complex set of related concepts, centering around the fraction of deaths that are selective, and whether finite reproductive excess is sufficient to allow this (Matheson et al. 2023).
 Standard relative fitness models of population genetics, e.g. the Wright-Fisher model, implicitly assume infinite reproductive excess, but we have developed models that explicitly treat its finite nature (Bertram & Masel 2019).
 The "lag load" is the difference between population mean fitness and some theoretical optimal fitness that is never obtained; inappropriate use of the lag load is one contributor to confusion (panel B).
 The more appropriate load is the difference between the population mean fitness and the highest fitness individual actually found in a population - this quantity was rediscovered and named the "lead" (Desai & Fisher 2007).

 Mutation load